ryderdamen/CollegiateLink-Events-Twitter-Bot/readme.md

 ## Setup
 1. Clone this repository
-2. Change the 'sample_api_keys.php' file to 'api_keys.php' and add in your required variables
+2. Change the '/includes/sample_api_keys.php' file to 'api_keys.php' and add in your required variables Change the '/includes/sample_config.php' file to 'config.php' and add in your required variables

 `````php